DigitalPublishingToolkit/TOD50/md/06TruckPatriots.md

-moments after the election results were announced, Bolsonaro's disgruntled supporters mobilized for anti-democratic and coup-related actions across the country resulting in the almost immediate blockage of highways by truck drivers and occupations in front of army barracks by fanatic militants.
-In addition, rumors about a military intervention to step in within 72 hours to keep Bolsonaro in power and annul election results spread very quickly.[^f06_4] This type of networked social and political mobilization aided by a symbolic apparatus financed by businessmen, politicians, and other social groups,[^f06_5] would culminate
+moments after the election results were announced, Bolsonaro's disgruntled supporters mobilized for anti-democratic and coup-related actions across the country resulting in the almost immediate blockage of highways by truck drivers, and occupations in front of army barracks by fanatic militants.
+In addition, rumors that a military intervention would occur within 72 hours to keep Bolsonaro in power and annul election results spread very quickly.[^f06_4] This type of networked social and political mobilization aided by a symbolic apparatus financed by businessmen, politicians, and other social groups,[^f06_5] would culminate